alexjmiller/docs/README.md

-# Alexanders UX & Service design notes
+# Alexanders UX & Service Design Notes

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including